 Tamandua pups nurse for the first two months, beginning to explore adult foods like insects and fruit at around two to three months.
 The zoo pup will stay close by mom for the first six months, eventually making its public debut when it is strong and confident enough.
 In the wild, they are independent at around one year old.

-The pup was born as a recommendation for the tamandua Species Survival Program® by the Association of Zoos & Aquariums – a new program in which Point Defiance Zoo & Aquarium is a leader.
+The pup was born as a recommendation for the tamandua Species Survival Plan® by the Association of Zoos & Aquariums – a new program in which Point Defiance Zoo & Aquarium is a leader.
 Tamanduas are not endangered in the wild, but as ambassador animals Terra and Gonzo help public learning and appreciation of all wildlife and habitats.